-- Enroll or attend classes at another Corinthian Colleges Inc. (CCi) school; - Graduate or participate in graduation ceremonies; or - Engage in any other activities proscribed by the Campus President.
+- Graduate or participate in graduation ceremonies; or - Engage in any other school-related activities determined by the school

-Additionally, if a student withdraws from school at any point during the disciplinary process, the student is not eligible for readmission to any CCi school prior to resolving the outstanding disciplinary issue.
+Additionally, if a student withdraws from school at any point during the disciplinary process, the student is not eligible for readmission or transfer to another campus prior to resolving the outstanding disciplinary issue.
+Disciplinary matters are addressed in accordance with written policies and procedures and follow accreditor standards and expectations.